 Low back pain is one of the most common and costly problems seen by general practitioners (GP).
-We will develop and test an interactive internet intervention specifically designed for patients having low back pain consulting their GP.
+The aim of this study is to develop and test an interactive internet intervention specifically designed for patients having low back pain consulting their GP.
 Financial pressures on the NHS restrict access to face-to-face physiotherapy.
 An internet intervention may provide a unique and efficient means for offering education and advice for the self-management of low back pain.
-Patient feedback will be used to inform amendments to the structure and content (phase 1).
-We will examine the acceptability of the intervention and the feasibility of this study (phase 2).
+Patient feedback is used to inform amendments to the structure and content (phase 1).
+The acceptability of the intervention and the feasibility of this study are then assessed (phase 2).

 Who can participate?

 Adult patients experiencing low back pain and who have access to the internet

 Participants are randomly allocated to one of three groups.
 The first group receives the internet intervention with telephone physiotherapist support, the second group receives the internet intervention without support, and the third group receives usual care from their GP.
 All patients are followed up after 3 months.
 Factors including recruitment rates, the extent of patient interaction with the intervention and patient dropout are assessed.
 Interviews are conducted with GPs, patients completing the intervention, and physiotherapists giving the telephone support.

 What are the possible benefits and risks of participating?

 Using the internet allows patients immediate access to tailored information in their own homes.
 The multidisciplinary team of general practitioners and specialists works collaboratively with patients to develop and amend existing high quality educational materials, making them suitable for delivery in an interactive internet format.
 There are no risks associated with participation in the study.

 Where is the study run from?